 Who is this for?

-This is a sports activity for people or groups of people who are deafblind or have complex disabilities, and can be enjoyed by anyone.
+This is a sports activity for people who are deafblind or have complex disabilities and can be enjoyed by anyone.

 Why does this make a difference?